vmware-samples/validated-solutions-for-cloud-foundation/hrm/README.md

 Please make sure that your NSX-T account name is configured as mentioned in this issue.

-### 2. vCenter Name needs to be updated in VCF 4.4.x as filters on dashboards depend on it.
+### 2. The vCenter Server name needs to be updated in VMware Cloud Foundation 4.4.x.
+The filters on the vReaize Operations dashboards depend on the name.

 To set the Product Name for the vCenter Server, follow the below steps -
 1. Log in to the management domain vCenter Server at `https://<management_vcenter_server_fqdn>/ui` as `administrator@vsphere.local`.